dfinity/examples/motoko/invoice-canister/README.md

 1) Funds held by the Invoice Canister are subject to the control of the installer and/or its current specified controller(s) and may be lost or otherwise unrecoverable.
 2) Details of stored invoice records are not encrypted by default and could be physically inspected by a node provider.
-3) While measures have been implemented to reliably process transactions, there are certain conditions such as an inter-canister call intentionally looping instead of returning; or the Invoice Canister's message queue reaching capacity while there are still incoming calls that would then be dropped, which cannot always be anticipated and may affect its expected operation.
+3) While measures have been implemented to reliably process transactions, there are certain conditions such as an inter-canister call intentionally looping instead of returning; or the Invoice Canister's message queue reaching capacity while there are still incoming calls that could then be dropped, which cannot always be anticipated and may affect its expected operation.
-4) Additional details per invoice may be necessary to adequately represent them for servicing financial transactions.
-5) This project uses a local replica configured to be a system subnet and therefore requires no cycles to process computation, which is not typical of mainnet canisters particularly those on a fiduciary subnet.
+4) This project uses a local replica configured to be a system subnet and therefore requires no cycles to process computation, which is not typical of mainnet canisters particularly those on a fiduciary subnet.
 When deploying an invoice canister to mainnet, keep track of its cycles balance is critical for its continued operation.
-6) While all the API calls have been made update to automatically return them as certified by the consensus of a subnet, if any of the three API methods that can be made query calls are converted into query calls, their results will not have this certification by default.
+5) While all the API calls have been made update to automatically return them as certified by the consensus of a subnet, if any of the three API methods that can be made query calls are converted into query calls, their results will not have this certification by default.
 To deliver query call results that can be certified, they must be returned as [CertifiedData](https://internetcomputer.org/docs/current/references/motoko-ref/certifieddata/).

+Additionally, the encoding and decoding of ICRC1 accounts may require being updated if the specification is finalized different than the current implementation of the [AccountTextConverter](./src/invoice/modules/supported-token/token-specific/icrc1/AccountTextConverter.mo) used for ICRC1 accounts in this project.

 When getting ready to deploy for production, thoroughly review the guides:
 * [Running in production](https://internetcomputer.org/docs/current/developer-docs/production/)